knockout/knockout/documentation/if-binding.md

 The `ifnot` binding works just like the `if` binding, except that it inverts the result of whatever expression you pass to it.

 `if` (and `ifnot`) play a similar role to [the `visible` (and `hidden`) bindings](visible-binding.html).
-The difference is that, with `visible`, the contained markup always remains in the DOM and always has its `data-bind` attributes applied - the `visible` binding just uses CSS to toggle the container element's visiblity.
+The difference is that, with `visible`, the contained markup always remains in the DOM and always has its `data-bind` attributes applied—the `visible` binding just uses CSS to toggle the container element's visiblity.
 The `if` binding, however, physically adds or removes the contained markup in your DOM, and only applies bindings to descendants if the expression is `true`.

 ### Example 1